StackVista/stackstate-docs/configure/topology/event-handlers.md

    * **User parameters** - parameters that must be entered by the user when an event handler is added to the view.
 Event handler functions also include the predefined user parameter **event**.
 For details, see the section on [parameters](event-handlers.md#parameters) below.
    * **Supported Event Types** - The type of event\(s\) that the event handler can respond to.
 For details, see the section on [supported event types](event-handlers.md#supported-event-types) below.
    * **Execution** - Event handler functions can be run as either Asynchronous \(default\) or Synchronous:
         - **Asynchronous** - use for Slack, SMS or HTTP webhook event handlers.
-The function will have access to all functionality from the StackState script API and more functions will be allowed to run in parallel.
+The function script will have access to all functionality from the StackState script API and more functions will be allowed to run in parallel.
         - **Synchronous** - use for event handlers that generate email, SMS or HTTP webhook event notifications.
 The function will use plugins to send notifications to external systems.
    * **Script** - The script run by the function.
 For details, see the sections below on:
         - [Functions with Asynchronous execution](#asynchronous-execution-default).